List of Hispanic and Latino American United States Cabinet members

-President Joe Biden named the most Hispanic and Latino Americans as secretaries to his initial Cabinet: former California attorney general Xavier Becerra as secretary of health and human services; Connecticut education commissioner Miguel Cardona as secretary of education; and DHS deputy secretary Alejandro Mayorkas as secretary of homeland security, exceeding by one the record set by President Bill Clinton and equaled by Barack Obama.
+President Joe Biden named the most Hispanic and Latino Americans as secretaries to his initial Cabinet: former California Attorney General Xavier Becerra as Secretary of Health and Human Services; Connecticut Education Commissioner Miguel Cardona as Secretary of Education; and DHS Deputy Secretary Alejandro Mayorkas as Secretary of Homeland security, exceeding by one the record set by President Bill Clinton and equaled by Barack Obama.
 However, including cabinet reshuffles during his second term in office, Obama still holds the record for most Hispanic and Latino Americans appointed to permanent cabinet positions with five, the most of any presidency, therefore surpassing Clinton's previous number of four.

 The Departments of Education, Housing and Urban Development, and Labor have had the most Hispanic or Latino American secretaries with three.
-The Departments of Energy and Interior have had two; the departments of Commerce, Health and Human Services, Homeland Security, Justice, and Transportation have had one.
-No Hispanic or Latino American has led departments of Agriculture, Defense, State, Treasury, or Veterans Affairs.
+The Departments of Energy and Interior have had two; the Departments of Commerce, Health and Human Services, Homeland Security, Justice, State, and Transportation have had one.
+No Hispanic or Latino American has led departments of Agriculture, Defense, Treasury, or Veterans Affairs.

-The totals for this list include only Hispanic and Latino American presidential appointees confirmed (if necessary) by the United States Senate to cabinet or cabinet-level positions and taking their oath of office; they do not include acting officials or nominees awaiting confirmation.
+The totals for this list include only Hispanic and Latino American presidential appointees confirmed (if necessary) by the U.S. Senate to cabinet or cabinet-level positions and taking their oath of office; they do not include acting officials or nominees awaiting confirmation.

-Permanent Cabinet members
+Permanent cabinet members

-The following list includes Hispanic and Latino Americans who have held permanent positions in the Cabinet, all of whom are in the line of succession to the presidency.
+The following list includes Hispanic and Latino Americans who have held permanent positions in the cabinet, all of whom are in the line of succession to the presidency.
 The table below is organized based on the beginning of their terms in office.
-Officeholders whose terms begin the same day are ranked according to presidential order of succession.
+Officeholders whose terms begin the same day are listed according to the presidential order of succession.